 The Hebrew power hour!
 This course teaches you to start reading without vowels and begin describing things using adjectives.
 Learn to talk and write about family, order from a restaurant menu, and tell a story in the past tense or present tense.
 Prerequisite: Hebrew Aleph 1 or equivalent.

+A continuation of our Gimel 1 course.
 Read and discuss more difficult and sophisticated stories and poems.
 Move beyond comprehension answers into a more analytical engagement with the texts you’re reading.
 Evaluate and express your own opinions!
 Prerequisite: Hebrew Gimel 1 or equivalent.

 A continuation of our Dalet 1 course.
 Expand your vocabulary and your advanced communication skill!
 Delve into sophisticated contemporary Hebrew conversation and writing with new literacy and oral comprehension exercises.
 Prerequisite: Hebrew Dalet 1 or equivalent.